hod25/MagicMirror/pages/_pages/faq.markdown

     ...
 ```

 Thats it.
-If you need to restart the MagicMirror container just execute `docker-compose up -d`.
+If you need to restart the MagicMirror container just execute `docker compose up -d`.

 ## My container doesn't start